cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 ## Vert.x Web

-As you may have notices in the previous posts, dealing with complex HTTP application using only `Vert.x Core` would be kind of cumbersome.
+As you may have noticed in the previous posts, dealing with complex HTTP application using only `Vert.x Core` would be kind of cumbersome.
 That’s the main reason behind `Vert.x Web`.
 It makes the development of web applications really easy, without changing the philosophy.

 To use Vert.x Web, you need to update the `pom.xml` file to add the following dependency: